dkeightley/ecs-eni-scaling/README.md

 The script sends a metric of 0 (OK), or 1 (ALARM), the metric can then be configured in an alarm to contribute to your ASG scaling policy.

-Ideally run as a single ECS replica service, a task role is recommended to provide IAM credentials needed for the following API calls via the AWS CLI:
+Ideally run as a single ECS replica service, a task role is recommended to provide IAM credentials needed for the API calls via the AWS CLI, specicially these permissions are needed:

 ```
-list-container-instances
+ecs:ListContainerInstances
-describe-container-instances
+ecs:DescribeContainerInstances
-put-metric-data
+cloudwatch:PutMetricData
 ```

 Environment variables can be used in the task definition to override the defaults: